nubolab-ffwd/svelte-fluent/docs-site/src/routes/docs/version-2/+page.svelte.md

 <a href="/new-features" aria-label="Read more about our new features">Read more</a>
 ```

-**New Feature: Svelte Component Injection**
+**New Feature: Svelte Component Insertion**

-For the first time, you can now embed your own Svelte components directly inside your translation strings, allowing for richer, more interactive localized content.
+For the first time, you can now insert your own Svelte components directly inside your translation strings, allowing for richer, more interactive localized content.
 You can now define your components in your localization config and reference them directly in your `.ftl` files for seamless integration.

-For instance, you can inject an `Icon` component into a login button:
+For instance, you can insert an `Icon` component into a login button:

 **In your Svelte component:**